scp-079/screen/pages/projects.md

 - <a class="no" target="_blank">SCP-079-USER</a>:
 The old bot
 - <a href="https://gitlab.com/scp-079/scp-079-warn" target="_blank">SCP-079-WARN</a>:
-Warn or ban someone by admin
+Warn or ban someone by admin commands
 - <a href="https://gitlab.com/scp-079/scp-079.gitlab.io" target="_blank">Screen</a>:
 A dark theme for Hakyll